mooch443/trex/docs/parameters_trex.rst

 	**possible values:**
 		- `threshold`: Adaptively increase the threshold of closeby objects, until separation.
+		- `threshold_approximate`: Same as threshold, but use heuristics to produce results faster.
+These results might not be as deterministic as with threshold, but usually only differ by 1 or 2 in found threshold value.
+It is guaranteed, however, that a solution is found if one exists.
 		- `fill`: Use the previously known positions of objects to place a seed within the overlapped objects and perform a watershed run.

 	The default splitting algorithm used to split objects that are too close together.